wireseo/tp/docs/UserGuide.md

 When you switch to another command, such as `view -c` or `view -cp`, and then come back, you may see the updated consultation list with the current local time as the standard.
 </div>

-#### 6.6.6 Viewing all Mastery Check sessions : `-mc`
+#### 6.6.6 Viewing all `Mastery Check` sessions : `-mc`

-Shows all `confirmed MC` sessions, both past and upcoming.
+Shows all confirmed `Mastery Check` sessions, both past and upcoming.
 <br>**Format: `view -mc`**
 <br>Examples:
 * `view -mc`

 You may also click on the `Mastery Check` tab to do so.

-#### 6.6.7 Viewing past Mastery Check sessions : `-mcp`
+#### 6.6.7 Viewing past `Mastery Check sessions : `-mcp`

-Shows all `past MC` sessions.
+Shows all past `Mastery Check` sessions.
 <br>**Format: `view -mcp`**
 <br>Examples:
 * `view -mcp`

 <div markdown="block" class="alert alert-info">

-When the mastery check time is the same as the local time (year, month, date, hour, and minute all equal), it is considered as a past consultation.
+When the `Mastery Check` time is the same as the local time (year, month, date, hour, and minute all equal), it is considered as a past consultation.
 </div>

-#### 6.6.8 Viewing upcoming Mastery Check sessions : `mcu`
+#### 6.6.8 Viewing upcoming `Mastery Check` sessions : `mcu`

-Shows all `upcoming MC` sessions.
+Shows all upcoming `Mastery Check` sessions.
 <br>**Format: `view -mcu`**
 <br>Examples:
 * `view -mcu`

 <div markdown="block" class="alert alert-info">

-When the time of the mastery check displayed by `view -mcu` is earlier than the local time (year, month, date, hour, and minute all equal) and then caught up eventually, it is still considered as an upcoming mastery check when you enter `view -mcu`.
-This is to encourage the tutors to have this screen open while holding the mastery check session.
+When the time of the `Mastery Check` displayed by `view -mcu` is earlier than the local time (year, month, date, hour, and minute all equal) and then caught up eventually, it is still considered as an upcoming `Mastery Check` when you enter `view -mcu`.
+This is to encourage the tutors to have this screen open while holding the `Mastery Check` session.
-When you switch to another command, such as `view -mc` or `view -mcp`, and then come back, you may see the updated mastery check list with the current local time as the standard.
+When you switch to another command, such as `view -mc` or `view -mcp`, and then come back, you may see the updated `Mastery Check` list with the current local time as the standard.
 </div>

 #### 6.6.9 Viewing deadline for Missions : `-m`